-14. Build project: Select the sample project in the e2 studio workspace and right click and select build to build the sample project.
-15. Select Download and Debug to download and start execution of the project.
+14. Build project: Select the sample project in the e studio workspace and right click and select build to build the sample project.
+15. Make sure that target board is set to Debug mode in Jumper Settings.
+For the detail, see each board User manual.
+16. Select Download and Debug to download and start execution of the project.
 By default, execution stops at a breakpoint set at main.